orbs-network/pbft-typescript/README.md

 # PBFT-Typescript

-This is a work in progress, do not use in production.
+*Work in progress, do not use in production.*

+This library is a PBFT implementation of the PBFT algorithm (Practical Byzantine Fault Tolerance).

 ## To do